tddwizard/magento2-exercises/README.md

     More info: https://github.com/tddwizard/magento2-dockerized

+3. Install the test configuration for the exercises:

+       composer require tddwizard/magento2-exercises:@dev

-3. Copy the files from `dev` in this repository into `dev` of your Magento installation
+    Or download and copy the files from `dev` in this repository manually into `dev` of your Magento installation